 2021: Texas Governor signed House Bill 1535 in order to expand eligibility for the Texas Compassionate Use Program for people with cancer and PTSD.
 It will allow patients to use more potent levels of THC.
 The bill will become effective on September 1, 2021.

 Is CBD Oil Legal in Texas?

-CBD oil laws in Texas also allow medicinal use of cannabis oil, as well, as long as it has less than 0.5% THC.
+CBD oil laws in Texas also allow medicinal use of cannabis oil, as long as it has less than 0.5% THC.
 Please note that this is only legal for medical patients that qualify for the state’s medicinal cannabis program.

 House Bill 3703 has determined that qualifying illnesses are the following:

-- Seizure disorders
+- Epilepsy and seizure disorders

 - Multiple sclerosis